bytescout/pdf-co-api-samples/PDF To XML API/JavaScript/Convert PDF To XML From Uploaded File (Node.js) - Async API/README.md

-## How to convert PDF to XML from uploaded file (node for PDF to XML API in JavaScript and PDF.co Web API

-### See how to convert PDF to XML from uploaded file (node to have PDF to XML API in JavaScript

-Today we will explain the steps and algorithm of how to convert PDF to XML from uploaded file (node and how to make it work in your application.
-PDF.co Web API was made to help with PDF to XML API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to convert PDF to XML from uploaded file (node for PDF to XML API in JavaScript with PDF.co Web API What is PDF.co Web API?
+It is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.

-This rich sample source code in JavaScript for PDF.co Web API includes the number of functions and options you should do calling the API to implement PDF to XML API.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Code testing will allow the function to be tested and work properly with your data.

-ByteScout free trial version is available for FREE download from our website.
-Programming tutorials along with source code samples are included.

 ## REQUEST FREE TECH SUPPORT